senecajs/senecajs.org/src/pages/docs/tutorials/unit-testing.md

 The unit tests will *not* use the service.
 This is deliberate, as unit tests should not have network dependencies.
-The service code is included here to give you a more complere picture of how things fit together.
+The service code is included here to give you a more complete picture of how things fit together.

 <a name="seneca-test-mode"></a>